score-spec/score.dev/content/blog/score-examples-hub-announcement/index.md

 🎉 Today, Score is officially announcing the new [Score Examples Hub](https://docs.score.dev/examples/)! 🎉

-One of the feedback we have been capturing is to show more concrete examples and use cases of Score.
+One of the feedback we have been capturing is to show more concrete examples and use cases with Score.

 When we celebrated the [first anniversary as CNCF Sandbox of Score](https://score.dev/blog/celebrating-1-year-as-cncf-sandbox/) couple of months ago, we provided a sneak peek about this Score Examples Hub.
 Since then, we have been adding more examples of Score files, resource provisioners and patch templates.